Table of Contents

 Codeless Platforms’ iPaaS tool capabilities include:

-- Drag and drop integration between cloud-based and on-premises systems and applications so that integration steps are visually represented within a wider automated process
+- Drag and drop integration between cloud-based and on-premises systems and applications so that system integration steps are visually represented within a wider automated process

 - Innovative transformation functions that can be dragged onto the mapping area to change the data between inputs and outputs